What is the price per kilo of vanilla beans?

-For this region, which produces 80% of the world's supply, it has been terrible.
+For this region, which produces 80% of the world's supply, it was terrible.

-All of the work that had been done over the past few years was swept away in a matter of hours.
+All part of the work that had been done over the last few years was wiped out in a matter of hours.

 If Indonesia, Papua, India or Madagascar faces a natural disaster in one of these production areas, the vanilla market reacts immediately.

 For several years now, Chinese and Brazilians have fallen in love with vanilla.